com619-2021/ClassExamples/experimental/README.md

+# Experimental

-This folder is for group experiments other than main project
+This folder is for group experiments other than the main project

+[user-project](..\experimental\user-project) contains an example user/party managment app with a swagger api